bixgomez/radiolocalized/web/modules/custom/song_sheets_import/README.md

 # Song Sheets Import Module

-A custom Drupal module that imports song data from Google Sheets into Drupal song nodes.
+A production-ready Drupal module that imports song data from Google Sheets into Drupal song nodes with bulletproof duplicate detection and comprehensive error handling.

 ## Overview